linz/geostore/README.md

    1. Check out a new branch on top of origin/master:
       `git checkout -b update-python-packages origin/master`.
-   1. Update the Python packages: `poetry update`.
+   1. Update the Python packages: `poetry update --lock`.
 The rest of the steps are only necessary if this step changes poetry.lock.
 Otherwise you can just change back to the original branch and delete "update-python-packages".
    1. Commit, push and create pull request.
    1. Check out the branch where you originally wanted to run `poetry add`.
    1. Rebase the branch onto the package update branch: `git rebase update-python-packages`.